-If you are operating a motorcycle in Nevada, you must wear a helmet.
-You also must wear goggles or protective face shields if the vehicle has no screen or windshield.
+Helmets are required to ride a motorcycle in Nevada.
+You also must wear goggles or protective face shields if the vehicle does not have a screen or windshield.
 Because lane-splitting is unlawful, you cannot pass or ride next to an automobile or other motorcycle in the same lane.

 In this article, our Nevada personal injury attorneys discuss these and other Nevada motorcycle safety laws, including: